 f.
 Within the mobile design of the website make sure to deemphasize links to the universal home and universal categories.
 Space is more scarce here so it would be wasteful to fill it up with a navigation bar or menu.

 Universal navigation is an element that many visitors may not use, but in saying this that is not its main goal.
-It is not there to attract clicks, but to provide clear structure to find things when people need to, after all you don’t want them to feel frustrated or lost when on your website otherwise they will simply go somewhere else.
+It is not there to attract clicks, but to provide a clear structure to find things when people need to, after all, you don’t want them to feel frustrated or lost when on your website otherwise they will simply go somewhere else.

 3) Mega Menus